K94L/k94l-website/README.md

 # K94L Holding Website

-A lightweight static site for K94L Holding mirroring the live Databutton experience.
+A lightweight static site for K94L Holding with a portfolio section.
 The portfolio section is powered by a CSV file so updates can be done without touching the markup or scripts.

 ## Project layout